hyperreality/hyperreality.github.com/_posts/2025-09-29-overpass-api-cycling-density.md

 Once again however I had to special-case some districts with an administrative boundaries tag selector.
 OpenStreetMaps does not seem to have up-to-date GSS codes tags for East Staffordshire, Lichfield, Stafford, Staffordshire Moorlands, Tamworth, North Warwickshire, Nuneaton and Bedworth, Rugby, and Warwick.

+[Link to script](https://gist.github.com/hyperreality/adf9f652919b7b2410f0c924e37dd03a) used to produce the map at the top of the blog.

+#### Large Area Limitation

+Even breaking the areas down into local authority districts, there's an enormous variation in areas of the districts - from North Yorkshire at 8037km<sup>2</sup> to City of London at 3km<sup>2</sup>.
+Adding to the urban area skew, the larger areas may contain great off-road cycling areas that are diluted by large empty areas of farmland.

+The formal term for this seems to [Modifiable Areal Unit Problem (MAUP)](https://en.wikipedia.org/wiki/Modifiable_areal_unit_problem): referring to statistical distortions that appear when spatial data are aggregated into areas that differ greatly in size or shape.

+#### Why only England?

+What about cyclable density in the rest of the UK?
+[Since 2003](https://en.wikipedia.org/wiki/Land_Reform_(Scotland)_Act_2003) Scotland has been way ahead of England, with broad access rights for non-motorised vehicles over the countryside.
+Looking at the official routes in Scotland doesn't capture the far greater density of legally accessible land for cycling.
+Disappointingly, although England implemented a limited right-to-roam over moorland [in 2000](https://en.wikipedia.org/wiki/Countryside_and_Rights_of_Way_Act_2000), this applied to walking only.

+I didn't look at Wales and Northern Ireland because they use different administrative boundaries and it was easier to focus on England for this initial analysis.
+A look at [bridleways.uk](https://bridleways.uk/) shows that Northern Ireland has very few bridleways, while Mid Wales seems to have a good network of them.

+#### Future Work

+It shouldn't be too difficult to adapt the scripts here to produce maps for footpaths and other amenities.

+I would like to break the data down further to be more granular than just local authority districts - the next lowest administrative division in England is [civil parishes](https://en.wikipedia.org/wiki/Civil_parish).